Sarker-Rajib/online-nursery-frontend/requirments.md

 - **Quantity Management**: Duplicate products are not added; instead, the quantity of the existing product is increased.
 Users cannot add more products than the available quantity in stock
 - **Proceed to Checkout**: Users can proceed to the checkout page from the cart section.

-### 5\.
-Checkout and Payment 💳

-- **Order Creation**: Orders are created in the database with customer details including name, phone number, address, and other required information collected from a form filled out before proceeding to the payment page.
-If any selected product is out of stock, the order creation process will be prevented.
-Upon order creation, the system automatically decreases the quantity of each product in the order from available stock levels.
-- **Payment Options**
-  - **Stripe Integration**: Users can make online payments securely using Stripe.js.
-(Optional)
-  - **Cash on Delivery (COD)**: Alternatively, customers can choose to pay in cash upon delivery of their order.

-## 📑Page List

-- **Landing Page**: Main page with product search, filtering, pagination, category section, and product list.
-- **Products Page**: Dedicated page with product pagination, filtering, and searching.
-- **Product Details Page**: Detailed information about a specific product.
 - **Checkout/Cart Page**: Displays products added to the cart and allows users to proceed to checkout.
 - **Payment Page**: Page for handling payments through Stripe.js.
 - **Product and Category Management Page**: Interface for managing products and categories.

-## 🎁Bonus Features

-- **Debounce API Calls**: Implement debouncing for the search functionality to reduce the number of API calls.
-- **Page Refresh Warning**: Show a warning message when refreshing the page if the cart is not empty, to prevent loss of cart data.